cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

-# Cassandra to Cloud Spanner Proxy Adaptor
+# Cassandra to Cloud Spanner Proxy Adapter

 ## Current Released  Version

 Version `1.0.0`

 ## Introduction
-Cassandra to Cloud Spanner Proxy Adaptor is designed to forward your application's CQL traffic to Spanner database service.
+Cassandra to Cloud Spanner Proxy Adapter is designed to forward your application's CQL traffic to Spanner database service.
 It listens on a local address and securely forwards that traffic.

 ## Table of Contents